logzio/sawmill/README.md

 ```

 - Add Field [addField] - Can also be used to "replace" a field value - supports "templates"
-	- path (the path to the field to add, doted fqdn)
+	- path (the path to the field to add, doted fqdn) (required)
-	- value
+	- value  (required)
 - Append List [appendList] - Supports "templates"
 	- path (the path to the field to add, doted fqdn)
 	- values - array of values to add, i.e. values: ["val1","val2"]
 - Add Tag [addTag] - Supports "templates"
 	- tags - array of tags to add, i.e. tags: ["tag1","tag2"]
 - Date [date]
 	- field
-	- targetField
+	- targetField (optional)
 	- formats - An array,  one of these: https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html
-	- timeZone - one of these: https://docs.oracle.com/javase/8/docs/api/java/time/ZoneId.html
+	- timeZone - one of these: https://docs.oracle.com/javase/8/docs/api/java/time/ZoneId.html  (optional)

 Example:
 ```json